spmjs/spmjs.io/documentation/package.json.md

 ---

-package.json of `spm` share most fileds with package.json of `npm`, but add a `spm` filed to indicate some custom attributes.
+package.json of `spm` share most fileds with package.json of `npm`, but add a `spm` filed containing some custom attributes.

 ### Fields